Bozar/OneMoreLevel/user/doc/hound.md

 (Press Enter to view key bindings.)

-> It is a dark and stormy night.
-I does not speak with my friend since afternoon because he criticized my previous work, A Study in Emerald, as a thriller by an untalented writer.
-As for now, he is quietly investigating a curious wooden figurine from Mycroft.
+> It was a dark and stormy night.
+I did not speak with my friend since afternoon because he had criticized my previous work, A Study in Emerald, as a thriller by an untalented writer.
+As for now, he was quietly investigating a curious wooden figurine from Mycroft.
 "I don't think a man with an octopus head shaves his tentacles, my dear doctor."
-He puts the figurine down and gives me an opened envelop.
+He put the figurine down and gave me an opened envelop.
 "On the other hand, can you read this letter for me?
 It's from the Baskervilles."

-You need to survive three attacks from the hound leader.
+In order to beat the game, you need to either hit or run away from the hound leader three times.
 You may lose the game due to one of three reasons: running out of turns, being bitten too many times, or being trapped in a stone cage.

 ## Stone Cage and Fog